Thoufake/awesome-contributions/README.md

 # Requirements

-If you don't have pip, `apt-get install python-pip`
+If you don't have pip, install it

 The script uses the Python Image Library (PIL)
 ```